 The key to consequences for teens:

-The key is often saying that you need a little time to figure out the consequence.
+The first step is often saying that you need a little time to figure out the consequence.
 Sometimes the actual natural consequence is hard to figure out in the spur of the moment.
 Also, they can ruminate on how they could change this next time.
-Not knowing if this is a life sentence or just a slap on the wrist for them — sometimes that’s the start of an awesome consequence.
+Not knowing if this is a life sentence or just a slap on the wrist for them — sometimes that’s the start of an awesome consequence (not a punishment).

-I do think the more you do it it does start to come more naturally and will make them better adults in the long run. 🙂
+Like most things practice makes perfect.
+The more you do it, it does start to come more naturally and will make them better adults in the long run. 🙂

 Fist bump to all the moms with teens.
+Good luck!
 I wish life was as easy as sleep training at this point.
-It’s a constant battle between loving the AMAZING human beings that they are becoming and wanting to pull your hair out wishing they were different.
+It’s a constant battle between loving the AMAZING human beings that they are becoming and wanting to pull your hair out wishing they were different (or questioning where you went wrong).

 Lynness says